simon-ritchie/apysc/docs_src/source/mouseover_and_mouseout.md

-# Mouseover and mouseout interfaces
+# mouseover and mouseout interfaces

 This page explains the `mouseover` and `mouseout` interfaces.